JackieBinya/jacqueline-binya-website/content/posts/javascript/closures-scope-and-all-the-good-stuff-about-js.md

 ### Types of scope

-1. Global scope: These are the variables which are accessible throughout the window object or globally within your script.
+1. Global scope: globally scoped variables are accessible throughout the window object or globally within your script.

 2. Block scope: block scoped variables are variables that when declared inside of a block are only accessible within that block.
-The block referenced too being a _generic block_ or a block which is part of a _loop_ or an _if statement_ or a _function_.
+The block referenced to, being a _generic block_ or a block which is part of a _loop_ or an _if statement_ or a _function_.
 So essentially _const_ and _let_ variables can either be _globally scoped_ if declared outside of a block or _block scoped_ when declared inside of a block.
-When _var_ variables are declared in blocks which aren't functions they their scope is global.
+When _var_ variables are declared in blocks which aren't functions, their scope is global.

 In the screenshot below I declared a couple of variables, I suggest you go to your text editor and create a _main.js_ file and copy the contents of the screenshot and modify them to your liking.
 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1599466095/js-closures-tut/scope-example_ghtmaq.png" alt="Illustrating scope in Javascript">
 Now to execute _main.js_ file, type the command below in your terminal:

 ```
 node main.js
 ```
 The expected results are shown in the screenshot below:
 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1599467585/js-closures-tut/scope-terminal_result_o3dz6n.png" alt="Results on the terminal">
 The variables _name_, _lastName_ and _isSoftwareDeveloper_ are declared independent of a block.
 These are known as global variables and they have global scope.
 Variables _hobbies_ and _countryOfResidence_ are local to a block in which they were declared but, although _hobbies_ has global scope  _countryOfResidence_ is block scoped.

 3. Functional Scope: functionally scoped variables are variables that when declared inside of a function they are only accessible within that function, if the same variable was declared in any other block e.g. an _if statement_ and it was accessible only within that block as well.
 Its scope is then described as being block scoped.
 So essentially _functional scope_ is a special type of _block scope_ used to describe the scope of _var_ variables declared inside functions.
 A _var_ variable is always globally scoped otherwise it is _functionally scoped_ if declared inside of a function.